 The Methodist Church in Britain uses the Revised Common Lectionary, which was developed in the 1980s and is now used throughout the world by many Christian denominations.
 The complete list of Principal Services for Year A (beginning Advent 2019) is available here (downloadable PDF).
 This runs through to the Sunday before Advent in 2020.
-For reference, the complete readings for 2019 are also still available.
+Principal Services for Year B (beginning Advent 2020) are available here.

 What is the three-year cycle?

 The lectionary for Sundays is arranged in a three-year cycle that is planned around the four gospels in the New Testament.

 - Year A is the year of Matthew

 - Year B is the year of Mark

 - Year C is the year of Luke

 Extracts from the Gospel of John are read each year, especially around Christmas, Lent and Easter.
 Additional readings from John are included in the year of Mark (Year B), whose Gospel is shorter than the others.
 The sequence of Gospel readings is designed to assist God’s people in to a deeper understanding of Christ and a stronger faith in him.
 Readings are grouped around the birth, baptism, ministry, death, and resurrection of Jesus)

 Each year of the lectionary cycles beings on the First Sunday of Advent.